-PCC to endorse promising props
+Leave a Reply Cancel reply

 According to the Board’s agenda, the passing of Prop 55 would also prevent severe statewide budget cuts to community college districts such as Pasadena’s, amounting to as much as $210 million every year.

-This Wednesday, Oct.
-16, the Board of Trustees will vote to formally endorse both Props 51 and 55 in the hopes of gaining public support for the future improvement of Pasadena City College.
+The Board of Trustees voted to formally endorse both Props 51 and 55 in the hopes of gaining public support for the future improvement of Pasadena City College.